ministryofjustice/security-guidance/docs/remote-working.md

 However, if you really must print MoJ information, you:

--   should connect directly to the printer using USB, not WiFi
+-   Should connect directly to the printer using USB, not WiFi.

--   should not print out personal information relating to others
+-   Should not print out personal information relating to others.

--   should consult the information asset owner or line manager before printing the information
+-   Should consult the information asset owner or line manager before printing the information.

--   must store any and all printed materials safely and securely until you return to MoJ premises, when they must be disposed of or filed appropriately
+-   Must store any and all printed materials safely and securely until you return to MoJ premises, when they must be disposed of or filed appropriately.

--   **must never** dispose of MoJ information in your home rubbish or recycling
+-   **Must never** dispose of MoJ information in your home rubbish or recycling.

 Basically, think before you print.